arturadib/botio/README.md

 When Github sends a new notification, Botio automatically fires up the corresponding script.
 For example, `push` (post-receive) notifications will trigger `on_push.js`, whereas a PR comment containg a command like `/botio publish` will trigger `on_cmd_publish.js`.

 Bot.io uses [ShellJS](http://github.com/arturadib/shelljs) to enable portable shell-like scripting, so your scripts look like traditional Unix shell scripts but work verbatim on different platforms (like Windows).
-See the [bootstrap files](https://github.com/arturadib/botio/tree/master/bootstrap) for examples of usage.
+See the [bootstrap files](https://github.com/arturadib/botio/tree/master/bootstrap) or the [Bot.io scripts for Mozilla's PDF.js project](http://github.com/mozilla/botio-files-pdfjs) for examples of usage.

 When you `require('botio')`, the module will take care of the necessary cloning and merging into a temporary (private) directory, and your script will be executed in that directory.
 The module also exposes the following job information properties: